Burning Down the Horse

 8+

-From £10.00
+From £12.00

-This immersive comedy epic drops you into the heart of the most iconic wooden animal in history – the Trojan Horse.
+This immersive comedy epic drops you into the heart of the most iconic wooden animal in history - the Trojan Horse.
+Become part of this ‘infectiously funny’ (Fringe Review) tale as you contend with heroic egos, class clashes and sword supply issues.

 There's only one rule: Odysseus' word is law.
 And for the love of gods - no naked flames!